Horsley Lodge Limited and Horsley Lodge Golf Club

 * A Chairman who will be a Proprietor of the Company

 * Up to 3 other Proprietors or nominees of the company.

 * The Captain and Lady Captain

-* The President and 3 other members (2 from the men’s committee and 1 from the ladies committee, chosen by committees and made known to the proprietor beforehand)
+3 members (at least 1 from the men’s committee and 1 from the ladies committee, who will be the 2year committee members voted on at the AGM or if not available chosen by the respective Captain and made known to the proprietor beforehand)

 Powers of the Management Committee

-a) Club Officers.
-The Club Officers are the President, Captain, Secretary/Treasurer, Lady Captain, Vice Captain, Lady Vice Captain and Immediate past captain.
+The Club Officers are the President, Captain, Secretary/Treasurer, Lady Captain, Vice Captain, Lady Vice Captain and Immediate past captains.

-Club Captain (chair), Vice Captain, Ladies Captain, Lady Vice Captain, Secretary /Treasurer and President (ex-officio)
+Club Captain (chair), Vice-Captain, Ladies Captain, Lady Vice-Captain, Secretary /Treasurer and President.

 The Club Committee will from time to time agree and publish rules and procedures for its operations and agree any rules and procedures necessary for the committees of sections of the Club.
 All decisions of the Club Committee will be binding upon all members of The Golf Club.